 H2N2 kicked in 1957, as a newer strain of H1N1 became endemic as a seasonal virus.
 The H1N1 virus was kicked out – how?
 Nobody knows.
 The only reply we got from Virologist Florian Krammer of the Icahn School of Medicine at Mount Sinai in New York City is “Nature can do it, we cannot.”

 Likewise, another hit was SARS (severe acute respiratory syndrome) in 2003 which was a Coronavirus, not an influenza virus.
 During this time, the isolation and quarantines were so immediately implemented that the aggressiveness of SARS was brought to an end with limitations to few places like Toronto and Hong Kong.
 The containment resulted in a positive effect and result as the chances of transmission were minimized by the timely identification followed by isolation with good infection control.
 Most of the patients with SARS were not contagious until the symptoms appeared.
 By this, the doctors and public health officials were able to keep those with symptoms into immediate isolation.
 This was so effectively ended resulting in 8,098 SARS cases globally with 774 deaths.

 Is the Vaccine powerful?

-Without any development of a vaccine or any other effective medication as a cure of COVID-19, the world might have to live and adjust with the existence of COVID-19.
+Without any development of a vaccine or any other effective medication as a cure for COVID-19, the world might have to live and adjust to the existence of COVID-19.
 Immunity is the only key to stay away from this pandemic.